Nuitka/Nuitka-website/posts/tommy-gsoc-summary.rst

 - `Issue #477 Unable to compile modules listed under unworthy_namespaces <https://github.com/Nuitka/Nuitka/issues/477>`__

-  * Raised due to package ``pycparser`` failing in the automated test suite
+  * Raised due to package ``pycparser`` failing in the automated test suite.

-  * This issue will be addressed in the future
+  * This issue will be addressed in the future.

 - `Issue #479 bdist_nuitka fails for packages containing py_modules only <https://github.com/Nuitka/Nuitka/issues/479>`__